How To Calculate Battery Charging Current and Time?

 Understanding C rating

-A battery’s C Rating is defined by the rate of time in which it takes to charge or discharge.
-The C rating is denoted by a number like C5, C10, C20, and so on… where C is Capacity and the number is time in hours.
+A battery’s C Rating is defined by the rate of time in which it takes to charge or discharge (simply, the measurement of current in which a battery is charged and discharged at).
+The C Ratings is denoted by a number like C5, C10, C20; where C is Capacity, and the number is time in hours.

-For example, a 150AH C10 battery will charge and discharge optimally with a 15A current, we can calculate this simply by dividing the battery’s capacity which is 150AH by its C rating which is C10 means 10 hours.
+For example, a 150AH C10 battery will charge and discharge optimally with a 15A current, we can calculate this simply by dividing the battery’s capacity which is 150AH by its C Rating which is C10, means 10 hours.
+For more details, other ratings are made available in the table.

 Battery AH150AH150AH150AH